What Are Opioids?

 In a study done by Johns Hopkins Bloomberg School of Public Health, researchers found that news coverage paints opioid abuse as more of a criminal justice issue, with 64% of stories mentioning law enforcement, 41% mentioning prevention, and only 3% mentioning expanding treatment.
 However, a survey done by Pew Research Center in 2014 found that 67% of Americans believe that the government should focus on treatment over prosecuting drug crimes.

 And certain states are taking this message to heart.
-According to Patrick Casey, a criminal defense attorney in Mankato, laws have been passed in Minnesota in an effort to shift the rhetoric from crime to treatment.
-Take Steve’s Law, for example, which was named after Steve Rummler who died of an opioid overdose in 2011.
+According to George H. Ramos, Jr., a drug crimes defense attorney in southern California, certain laws have been passed in California in an effort to reduce the severity of punishment and focus on rehabilitation.
+Proposition 47, also known as the “Safe Neighborhoods and Schools Act”, mandates misdemeanors instead of felonies for particular non-serious, nonviolent crimes, applicable to certain offenders.
+Steve’s Law is another example, which was named after Steve Rummler who died of an opioid overdose in 2011.
 The law both arms first responders with Narcan, an opiate antidote which can save someone who is overdosing, and provides immunity from criminal prosecution to those who call 911 in an attempt to save someone’s life.

 From news media and public opinion to state laws, there is little consensus on how to handle opioid abuse in the United States even though it has quickly become a huge problem.
 Regardless of your stance on the issue, no one enjoys seeing their fellow Americans suffer, whether that means addiction or eventual death, and a unified stance on how to manage the issue is needed to make real strides towards change in the future.